jamesbate/GalaxyAlignmentPaperCode/README.md

 Each important function has a docstring describing its role

 main_iter.py is the central script which controls which functions you want call. main_iter_callfunction.py is a small script which iteratively sends jobs to the cluster working on different classes of data in parallel.
-The main functions called by the script are the following:
+The primary functions called by the script are the following:

 * merger_code_4 : extracts galaxy information
 * TidalField2 : loops over extensive tidal field data to gain tidal information at galaxy locations